dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 for additional options, i.e. to limit the number of messages returned or to automatically parse JSON messages.

+### Kinesis Message Format:

+The "_kinesis" dictionary in the message stores the message envelope, including shard ID, sequence, partition key, etc. Message contains `_kinesis_msg_id` which is the primary key: a hash over (shard_id, message sequence).
+With "parse_json" set to True (default), the Data field is parsed;
+if False, data is returned in bytes.

 ## Customization

 ### Create your own pipeline